rsvim/rfc/2-EventLoop.md

 - Child processes management.
 - Source code token parsing.

-In this way, RSVIM's running loop is actually similar to [deno](https://deno.com/), but focusing on text editing and TUI rendering.

 ## Context

 The context is a global data structure instance that contains all the data for the editor: